-The purpose of this paper is to consider independent monetary policy committees as a simple way of attaining relatively low inflation without completely sacrificing the stabilization role of monetary policy.
-We show that if central bankers' types are their private information, then an independent committee made up of central bankers' with overlapping terms will inflate less than a policy maker who minimizes social welfare loss.
+The purpose of this paper is to consider independent monetary policy committees as a simple way of attaining relatively low inflation without completely sacrificing an activist role for monetary policy.
+We show that if central bankers' types are their private information, then an independent committee made up of central bankers with overlapping terms will inflate less than a policy maker who minimises social welfare loss.
 The likelihood it responds to shocks is increasing in the size of the shock; it is relatively likely to pursue low inflation in normal times, but will react to extraordinary shocks.

-Distortions in the labor market give the monetary authority an incentive to increase output.
+Distortions in the labour market give the monetary authority an incentive to increase output.
 Rational expectations and nominal wage contracting or a Lucas supply curve ensure output is increasing in unanticipated inflation.
 Thus, a policy maker wants to generate unexpected inflation, while disliking actual inflation.
 If the private sector knows the policy maker's objectives and has no informational disadvantage, then in equilibrium its expectations are correct.
 Thus, at the equilibrium inflation rate, the central bank has no incentive to cause surprise inflation.
-Under the reasonable assumption that the marginal benefit of an increase in unexpected inflation equal the socially optimal rate, the outcome is too high inflation, but no unexpected inflation.
-This is the familiar timeinconsistency problem of monetary policy.
+Under the reasonable assumption that the marginal benefit of an increase in unexpected inflation exceeds the marginal cost of actual inflation when inflation and expected inflation equal the socially optimal rate, the outcome is too high inflation, but no unexpected inflation.
+This is the familiar time-inconsistency problem of monetary policy.